piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 The usage of rotational periodic boundary conditions is limited to cases, where the rotational periodic axis is one of the three
 Cartesian coordinate axis (x, y, z) with its origin at (0, 0, 0).

+### Intermediate Plane Definition
-It is also possible to define several segments with different rotation angles.
-Exactly two corresponding BCs must be defined for each segment.
+If several segments with different rotation angles are defined, exactly two corresponding BCs must be defined for each segment.
-In addition, the minimum and maximum coordinates along the rotation axis must be chosen for each BC to define the position of the segment.
-In the following example we have two segments.
-One between BCs 1 and 2 and one between BCs 4 and 5

-    Part-Boundary1-RotPeriodicMin=-1.
-    Part-Boundary1-RotPeriodicMax=1.

-    Part-Boundary2-RotPeriodicMin=-1.
-    Part-Boundary2-RotPeriodicMax=1.

-    Part-Boundary4-RotPeriodicMin=1.
-    Part-Boundary4-RotPeriodicMax=3.

-    Part-Boundary5-RotPeriodicMin=1.
-    Part-Boundary5-RotPeriodicMax=3.
+Since the plane between these segments with different rotational symmetry angles represents a non-conforming connection, additional two BCs must be defined as `rot_periodic_inter_plane` at this intermediate plane.
+Both BCs must refer to each other in the definition in order to ensure the connection.

+    Part-Boundary40-SourceName       = BC_INT_R1_BOT
+    Part-Boundary40-Condition        = rot_periodic_inter_plane
+    Part-Boundary40-AssociatedPlane  = 41

+    Part-Boundary41-SourceName       = BC_INT_S1_TOP
+    Part-Boundary41-Condition        = rot_periodic_inter_plane
+    Part-Boundary41-AssociatedPlane  = 40

+Note that using the intermediate plane definition with two corresponding BCs allows the user to mesh the segments independently, creating a non-conforming interface at the intermediate plane.
+However, use of these non-conformal grids has so far only been possible in pure DSMC simulations.

 ## Porous Wall / Pump